Self-confinement of relativistic pair beams in magnetized interstellar plasmas: the case of pulsar X-ray filaments

 From Eq.~\ref{eq:saturation}, one expects that at $\gamma_b>m_i/m_e$ the fraction of beam energy converted into magnetic energy will be lower.
 To test this, we employed $m_i/m_e=100$, $\alpha=10^{-2}$, and $\gamma_b=4000$ (not shown).
 We find that the efficiency of field amplification is indeed lower, with $\epsilon_B$ saturating at $0.0034$, close to the predicted value.
 Nevertheless, the degree of charge asymmetry remains strong ($S\sim83\%$ at saturation of the cavitation mode), consistent with our reference case.
 Thus, we conclude that whenever the cavitation instability is allowed to grow, the degree of charge separation is significant, regardless of whether $\gamma_b<m_i/m_e$ or not.

-The resulting asymmetry between beam $e^+$ and $e^-$ outside of the magnetized cavities can seed current-driven instabilities along the beam direction, such as the NRI \cite{Bell:2004,gupta+21,olmi+24}, whose modelling requires 3D simulations.
+The resulting asymmetry between beam $e^+$ and $e^-$ outside of the magnetized cavities can seed current-driven instabilities along the beam direction, such as the NRI \cite{Bell:2004,gupta+21,olmi+24}.
+Since the NRI grows along the beam propagation direction, only fully 3D simulations can simultaneously capture the growth of the cavitation instability and the resulting development of the NRI.
 Excitation of the NRI requires that the fastest-growing mode, $k_{\rm max}$, satisfies $k_{\rm max} R_L > 1$, where $R_L$ is the Larmor radius of $e^+$ in the background field $B_0$.
 As in \citet{olmi+24} and \citet{zacharegkas+24}, this condition can be recast as

 which is satisfied in all the cases where the cavitation instability is allowed to grow ($\gamma_b\alpha\gg\sigma$, leading to $S\gtrsim 80\%$).
 For a relativistic beam, the maximum growth rate of the NRI is given by \cite{gupta+21}